Kyriosity/use-dev/README+/decisions/README+/think_in_tasks/README.md

 > Modern languages and frameworks grant superb multitasking and synchro tools out-of-the-box. **, Even so,**  "classical" prevalent implementation incurs perpetual "async" patching of unpredictable values for reactive experience.

 Now, spice these reactive courses with `async`: you must break queues of values and calls into orchestration.
-To make things worse recall that besides multitasking there's multi-dispatching (that's how auto-save, or spellcheck runs).
+To make things worse, recall that besides multitasking, there's multi-dispatching (that's how auto-save or spellcheck runs).

 Not to forget that the statuses of properties and operations are asynchronous values too.